Coolcord/Level-Headed/README.md

  **Q: When are you going to add new patterns into the level generator?
 What about new level types?**

  A: Currently, levels still only have access to about 10 patterns per level type, which is why the levels can sometimes be a bit stale.
-The v0.4.x series of updates will address this by focusing on creating new patterns for existing levels as well as adding completely new level types all together. v0.4 is still a ways off though, as I intend to write a graphical pattern editor to easily make new patterns for the level generator.
-Development of this tool will need to be completed before development of v0.4 can start.
+The v0.4.x series of updates will address this by focusing on creating new patterns for existing levels as well as adding completely new level types all together.

  **Q: How do I add my own graphics and music patches?**